Last Updated on August 6, 2022

 - The broomstick experience is fun…even for the adults!
 You get robes to wear and everything!

 - For visitors in England, it’s easy to get to.
-Just off the M25 if driving or they have shuttle buses to and from the nearest train station that has links to central London.
+It’s just off the M25 if driving or they have shuttle buses to and from the nearest train station (Watford Junction) that has links to central London.

 - Butterbeer.
 It’s odd, but strangely addictive!